linode/apl-docs/docs/for-devs/get-started/lab-26.md

 ## Trigger the build

-You can now trigger the build by doing a commit in the `hello` repo, or by testing the webhook.
+You can now trigger the build by doing a commit in the `green` repo, or by testing the webhook.
 Let's test the webhook:

-1. In Gitea, go to the `Settings` (top right) of the `hello` repo and then to `Webhooks`
+1. In Gitea, go to the `Settings` (top right) of the `green` repo and then to `Webhooks`
 2. Click on the webhook we just created
 3. In the bottom, click on `Test Delivery`